Pizzorni/Anime-Sketch-Coloring-with-Swish-Gated-Residual-U-Net-Extension/docs/README.md

   </p>
 </figure>

 The Swish-Gated Residual U-net (SGRU) makes use of 10 SGBs.
 Five of these SGBs are strung together to make form the encoder part of the U-net while the other five form the decoder.
 We also add a 1x1 convolution between each SGB which serves to increase the size of the feature map during the encoding process but decrease the size while decoding.
 The skip connections of the U-net don’t just copy the feature maps to and from the symmetric encoder and decoder levels, instead, they are passed through a swish layer.
 While skip connections allow the network to have context when reconstructing the output image, the swish layers allow the network to filter information as its being passed through.
-Finally, the output of the last SGB goes through a couple convolutional layers before finally outputing a collection of images.
+Finally, the output of the last SGB goes through a couple convolutional layers before finally outputting a collection of images.
 The output of our model is a tensor with 27 channels.
 Our model is actually generating 9 RGB images, each with a different style.
 Our model outputs multiple different potential colored images as this is a one-to-many problem.
 The diagram below shows the full structure of the SGRU model.
 Each blue box represents the 4-dimensional tensor after each operation (colored arrows).
 The number above each blue box represents the number of channels in that tensor.
 The input to the model is a line-art image which only needs only has one channel.

  <figure>
   <p align="center">
     <img src="https://raw.githubusercontent.com/Pizzorni/Anime-Sketch-Coloring-with-Swish-Gated-Residual-U-Net-Extension/master/BlogImg/img5.png">
   </p>
 </figure>

-We also used Tensorboard to debug our model.

  <figure>
   <p align="center">
     <img src="https://raw.githubusercontent.com/Pizzorni/Anime-Sketch-Coloring-with-Swish-Gated-Residual-U-Net-Extension/master/BlogImg/img6.png">